OctopusDeploy/blog/blog/2019-02/jenkins-rest-api/index.md

 $user = 'user'
 $pass = 'password'

-# The header is the username and password concetenated together
+# The header is the username and password concatenated together
 $pair = "$($user):$($pass)"
 # The combined credentials are converted to Base 64
 $encodedCreds = [System.Convert]::ToBase64String([System.Text.Encoding]::ASCII.GetBytes($pair))